regebro/spiny/README.rst

   * Make the tests run under itself

-  * Make tests run in parallell
+  * Config for how many processes to use in parallell